InamataIO/Flasher/doc/development.md

 ### Linux

-The `publish/build.sh` script will build a standalone PyInstaller as well as a Snap package.
+The `build.sh` script will build a standalone PyInstaller as well as a Snap package.
 Attach the PyInstaller image to the GitHub release.
 For the Snap package, promote it on snapcraft.io to the release channel.
 After pushing to the candidate channel, start the Ubuntu 22.04, 20.04 and Kubuntu 22.04 VMs and start the app.
 Then logout and switch to the X or Wayland session.
 This should cover most distro dependent differences.

 To manually create a PyInstaller distributable, run the following commands: